corcorana/restingIAF/iaf_short.md

 That our technique was able to extract estimates for the vast majority of sampled individuals, and that it did so using a fixed set of parameters defined a priori on the basis of preliminary testing in an independent dataset, speaks to its capacity to derive resting-state IAF estimates across a broad spectrum of the healthy population.

 Although a high proportion of channel data derived across both pre- and post-experiment recordings were available for grand averaging in most cases, individuals for whom only a subset of channel estimates could be derived tended to demonstrate stronger alpha peak activity in the second recording (see Figure 2).
-However, this trend was by no means universal, and it may therefore be prudent to collect both pre and post recordings to improve the probability of obtaining a valid IAF estimate.
+However, this trend was by no means universal [cf. @samaha2015 for similar findings], and it may therefore be prudent to collect both pre and post recordings to improve the probability of obtaining a valid IAF estimate .
 As expected, estimates from paired recordings were highly intercorrelated, thus suggesting that estimates relying on only a single recording are reliable indicators of IAF.
 Support for this view accrues from the observation that including single-recording PAF estimates amongst grand-averaged PAFs did not result in any marked deviation from the expected (approximately) Gaussian distribution reported previously [@klimesch1996].